dsydney/Expiration_Date/README.md

 ## Project Description

-Here goes your awesome project description!
+An Android app that tracks the expiration dates of food in your kitchen, so there's no more hidden surprises at the back of your refrigerator!

 ## Technologies Used

+* Android SDK - version 7.1.2
+* Android Studio - version 2021.1.1
+* Kotlin - version 1.5.21
+* Jetpack Compose - version 1.0.1

+Libraries used include
+* Datastore - version 1.0.0
-* Tech 1 - version 1.0
+* Retrofit2 - version 2.9.0
-* Tech 2 - version 2.0
+* Navigation - version 2.4.1
-* Tech 3 - version 3.0
+* Room Database - version 2.4.2

 ## Features

-List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3
+* Enter each food item with category, location, and expiration date
+* See products listed with remaining good days
+* Sort by storage location
+* Local notification for expired and soon-to-be expired food items
+* Send shopping list as email or text

 To-do list:
 * Wow improvement to be done 1